PuChen7/Algorithms-and-Data-Structures/problems/valid-parenthesis-string.md

   -
   - if high < 0 means too much ')'
   - if low > 0 , after the count finished, means too much '('

+* Backtracking
+    - How to check valid parenthesis w/ only ( and )?
+Easy.
+Count each char from left to right.
+When we see (, count++; when we see ) count--; if count < 0, it is invalid () is more than (); At last, count should == 0.
+    - This problem added `*`.
+The easiest way is to try 3 possible ways when we see it.
+Return true if one of them is valid.

 ## Solution - Linear Scan
 ```java